KhartesViewer/khartes/README.md

 When khartes starts, you will see some explanatory text on the right-hand side of the interface to help you get started.
 This text is fairly limited; you might want to watch the video above to get a better idea how to proceed.

+A couple of notes based on early user testing (you might want to review these again after using khartes for the first time):

+The "File / Import TIFF Files..." creates a khartes data volume by reading TIFF files that you already have somewhere on disk.
+You simply need to point the import-TIFF dialog to the folder that contains these files.

+The import-TIFF function uses more memory than it should (it unnecessarily duplicates the data volume in memory during the import process).
+This means that at the current time you should be sparing of memory, creating data volumes that are no larger than half the size of your physical memory, if you want to avoid "memory swapping".

+When you create fragments, pay attention to the triangulation that is shown in the fragment window on the right.
+Khartes' interpolation algorithm can become erratic in areas of long, skinny triangles, so it is a good idea to distribute enough fragment nodes throughout the fragment, to keep the triangles more regular.

+So when segmenting, start in the center of a fragment and work your way out, keeping a fairly regular mesh, instead of trying to create a huge surface first thing.
+This practice will also make it less likely that you stray onto the wrong sheet of the scroll in difficult areas.

+## Major limitation

+At the moment, the fragments created in khartes are not exportable to volume-cartographer.
+The intention is to make them exportable, but the details need to be worked out.

+In the meantime, the fragments you create now in khartes can be saved now, and viewed in khartes, and the plan is that you will be able to export them once the export functionality is added.

+## Other things to fix

+At the moment, khartes does not warn the user if there is unsaved data, when the user exits khartes or reads another project.

+There is no way for the user to delete nodes (my usual practice at the moment is to move them out of the way to somewhere harmless).

+There is no undo function.

+Memory usage during import-TIFFs (and perhaps other operations) needs to be optimized, to allow bigger data volumes.

+Allow the user to change fragment and volume names.

+Allow the user to change display settings such as node size and crosshair thickness.

+The scale bar is based on a voxel spacing of 7.9 um; allow the user to change this.

+(Many others too uninteresting to list here)